As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 Do You Need a Concealed Carry Permit in Kansas?

 No. Kansas is a constitutional carry state.
-Open and concealed carry are legal in Kansas.
-Anyone at least 21 years of age who is not prohibited from carrying a firearm may openly or concealed carry a firearm in public without a license or permit.
+Anyone at least 21 years of age who is not prohibited from carrying a firearm may carry concealed in public without a license or permit.
 An individual under 21 years of age may only do so when on his or her own land, abode or fixed place of business.

 Do Guns Have to Be Registered in Kansas?
 Is There a Waiting Period to Buy a Gun in Kansas?